Run Autonity Oracle Server

 specifies the path to your oracle server key file.
 E.g.../aut/keystore/oracle.key

-is the path to the oracle server configuration fileoracle-server.config
+is the path to the oracle server configuration fileoracle_config.yml

 .<ORACLE_CONTAINER_NAME>

-is the name you are specifying for the container, i.e.oracle-server-bakerloo
+is the name you are specifying for the container, e.g.oracle-server-bakerloo

 <DOCKER_IMAGE>